tcoenen/astroprog/20 Reader/10 Reader/10 Reader.md

 * 2015-09-10 - Slightly updated version of first assignment
 * 2015-09-15 - Added file IO chapter + exercise for week 3 (in chapter 9)
 * 2015-09-18 - Added program structure + plotting chapters.
+* 2015-09-22 - Added week 4 assignments for group A and B